Gabriella439/slides/modevar/modevar.md

 # Dhall is typed

-You can validate configuration files ahead of time:
+You can validate configuration files ahead of time using types:

 ```haskell
 let Config : Type =